2025 World Matchplay: Quarter-finals

 Gerwyn Price (pictured) achieved the first 170 checkout of the tournament.

 The quarter-finals (best of 31 legs) were played on 24 and 25 July.
-42-year-old James Wade, appearing in his 13th World Matchplay quarter-final, faced 23-year-old Gian van Veen in the round's opening match; Wade competed in his first televised match at the 2003 BDO World Championship, eight months after Van Veen was born.
-In the opening session, Wade uncharacteristically missed his first 11 attempts at double, allowing Van Veen to break his throw twice and take a 4–1 lead.
-The second session commenced and Wade showed drastic improvement as he won the next eight legs to gain control of the match.
+James Wade, appearing in his 13th World Matchplay quarter-final, faced Gian van Veen in the round's opening match.
+In the opening session, Wade missed his first 11 attempts at double, allowing Van Veen to break his throw twice and take a 4–1 lead.
+The second session commenced and Wade won the next eight legs to gain control of the match.
 Van Veen put Wade under pressure by finding another break of throw in the 23rd leg to reduce the gap to 13–11, but the Dutchman squandered darts at double 16 in the 25th leg to close the distance even more.
 Wade seized his opportunities and converted a double 10 finish to win the match 16–13, despite a lower three-dart average and checkout success rate.
 Wade said that he felt "disgusted" with himself at certain points of the contest and believed it was "God's gift" rather than his own ability that secured him the victory.
 Fifth seed Jonny Clayton began his match with fourth seed Stephen Bunting by going 5–0 in front while averaging 110 for the session, including a 160 checkout in the third leg.
 They traded legs in the second session to bring the score to 10–5.
 Bunting reduced the deficit to 11–7 but failed to add onto his total, as Clayton landed 118, 108 and back-to-back 76 finishes on his way to defeating Bunting 16–7.
 Clayton pinned half of his attempts at double over the course of the match.
 He admitted that he "didn't expect to be 5–0 ahead" but said that he was "so pleased to get over that finish line".